Frequently Asked Questions

 Do PA students have opportunities for professional activities?

-Our students regularly attend regional, national and international conferences and develop strong professional networks while they are still students.
-Several of our students have had national leadership positions.
+Our students regularly attend regional and national conferences and develop strong professional networks while they are still students.
+Several of our students have had state or national leadership positions.